PateShin/tp/docs/UserGuide.md

 `/delete 240001`: deletes the employee with 240001 ID.

 ### Edit Employee Information <a name="edit"></a>
-This feature edits an existing employee in the address book.
+This feature edits an existing employee in PayBack.

 Format:
 `/edit ID [:name NAME] [:phone PHONE] [:email EMAIL] [:address ADDRESS] [:tag TAG_INDEX NEW_TAG]`